samesense/tea_docs/lodging.md

 There is at least 1 mall and food establishments nearby most lodging locations in Hong Kong-- enjoy the convenience!

 Certain aparement sharing sites would provide listings in Shenzhen as well when searching for lodging in Hong Kong.
-We <b>DO NOT RECOMMEND</b> staying in Shenzhen as it is on mainland China side.
+We <b>DO NOT RECOMMEND staying in Shenzhen</b> as it is on mainland China side.
 You will need to go across the border each day to access Hong Kong.

 If there's any questions, please contact us for more details.
 We'll provide a potential list of lodging locations in due time.
 Stay tuned.